5 Days Helambu Trek

 From this village, you walk through forests of oaks and rhododendron till you reach Chisapani.

 Chisapani is at an elevation of 2300 m.
-The weather can be chilly here, but the mountain range's view is magnificent from up here.
+The weather can be chilly, but the view of the mountain range is magnificent.

 You stay in one of the lodges.